fvmassoli/survey-quantum-computation/README.md

 ## Contacts

 Have you noticed a missing or misclassified article?
-We would greatly appreciate it if you could report it to us with a Pull Request or using the form the form at the following link:
+We would greatly appreciate it if you could report it to us using the form at the following link: [https://forms.gle/75AdK8yPL1N4hJ9H7](https://forms.gle/75AdK8yPL1N4hJ9H7)